Joshua Kimmich

-After coming through RB Leipzig's youth academy, Kimmich began playing for the club' first team in 2013.
+After coming through RB Leipzig's youth academy, Kimmich began playing for the club's first team in 2013.
 Two years later, he joined Bayern Munich.
-In the 2019–20 season, after winning the continental treble with Bayern Munich, Kimmich was included in the UEFA Team of the Year, the FIFA FIFPro Men's World11, and was recognized as the UEFA Champions League Defender of the Season.
+In the 2019–20 season, he won the continental treble with Bayern Munich (UEFA Champions League, Bundesliga, DFB-Pokal) and was included in the UEFA Team of the Year.

-Widely considered one of the best midfielders of this generation, José Mourinho lauded him calling him a phenomenon, and was also highly praised by many coaches and pundits like Pep Guardiola.

 Club career

 Early career

 Kimmich played youth football for VfB Stuttgart.
 He then went on to join RB Leipzig in July 2013.
 Stuttgart secured an option to rebuy.
 He made his 3.
 Liga debut for the club on 28 September of that year, as a substitute for Thiago Rockenbach in a 2–2 draw with SpVgg Unterhaching.
 He scored his first professional goal in a 3–2 victory over 1.
 FC Saarbrücken on 30 November 2013.
 He finished the 2013–14 season with one goal in 26 appearances.

 Kimmich scored his first goal of the 2014–15 season in a 3–2 victory against Union Berlin on 1 March 2015.
 He finished the 2014–15 season with two goals in 29 appearances.

 Kimmich left the club with a tally of three goals in 53 league appearances for the club.